2020 bra 44 1

 • Sunday: Rest

-Check in with your local Fleet Feet for in-person and virtual training program options.
+Check in with your local Fleet Feet to learn about training programs in your area.

 There are plenty of small ways to make running feel easier and more approachable.
 Take advantage of every hack you can!